luapower/luapower.github.io/index.md

 <div id="package_table" class="package_table"></div>

-## The What
+## What?

 A selection of Lua and C libraries chosen for speed, portability, API stability and a free license.
-On top of that, a growing collection of ffi bindings and Lua modules mostly written by me ([capr](https://github.com/capr)).
+On top of that, a growing collection of ffi bindings and Lua modules mostly written by me ([capr]).
 My code is in public domain (PD) as I do not support the copyright law.
 The rest is mostly free as-in non-viral.

-## Getting started
+## Get Started

-The fastest route to running code is to download [luajit] and all the packages that you need and unzip them _over the same directory_ (that's fine and encouraged, there will be no name clashes, see below).
-This will give you an instantly portable luajit distro that will work reagardless of where you run it from.

-That being said, binaries can also be built from source if desired (see below).
+The fastest route to running code is to download the zip file for [luajit] and other the packages that you are interested in and unzip them _over the same directory_.
+This will give you an instantly **portable luajit distro** that will work reagardless of where you run it from.
+You will find the luajit executable in `bin/<your-platform>/`, already configured to look for Lua modules in `../..` (relative to the executable's dir, not dir you start the executable into).
+Binaries can then be rebuilt from source if so desired (see below).

 Or you can go the git way with [luapower-git], which gives you package management a la LuaRocks, but git-based.
+Using this method, you can (among other things) clone all packages in one shot, you can build all C libraries in one shot, and you can stay current with luapower by just pulling.

+You can also git-clone the packages yourself with git and no additional tools.
+The problem with that is that you can't easily clone multiple repos over the same directory structure with git.
+Git _does_ support overlaying multiple repos over a common directory structure but that's [not trivial][clone.cmd] to set up, which is where [luapower-git] comes handy.

 ## Directory Layout

-Luapower packages follow strict conventions on where the files are and how they are named:
+Luapower packages follow some conventions on where the files are and how they are named:

   * module: `<lib>.lua`
   * submodule: `<lib>_<sub>.lua` and sometimes `<lib>/<sub>.lua`